AlexanderOI/wino-nestjs/README.md

 A robust REST API built with NestJS that provides a complete backend architecture for project and task management.
 Features include JWT authentication, image handling with Cloudinary, and MongoDB database integration.

-## Key Features
+## 🚀 Features

+- JWT Authentication
-- Project Management
+- Protected Routes

-  - Create and manage multiple projects
-  - Assign team members to projects
-  - Track project progress and status
+- Roles and Permissions
+- File handling with Cloudinary
-  - Dashboard with project statistics
+- Data validation with class-validator

-- Task Management

-  - Create, update, and delete tasks
-  - Assign tasks to team members
-  - Track task status and completion
-  - Columns for task status

-- User Management
-  - User authentication with JWT
+- Automatic documentation with Swagger
-  - Role-based access control
-  - Team collaboration features
-  - User profiles with avatars (Cloudinary integration)
+- Code formatting with Prettier

-## Main Technologies
+## 🛠️ Main Technologies

 - NestJS
 - MongoDB